Aliases for CCT2 Gene

 GeneCards Summary for CCT2 Gene

 CCT2 (Chaperonin Containing TCP1, Subunit 2 (Beta)) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
-GO annotations related to this gene include unfolded protein binding.
+Diseases associated with CCT2 include gallbladder adenocarcinoma.
+Among its related pathways are Organelle biogenesis and maintenance and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include ubiquitin protein ligase binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for CCT2 Gene